NOAA-OWP/inundation-mapping/README.md

 - From inside your docker container, run the following command from your root directory in your docker container :
     ```bash
-    pipenv install <your package name> --dev
+    pipenv install <your package name>
     ```
-    The `--dev` flag adds development dependencies, omit it if you want to add a production dependency.

     This will automatically update the Pipfile in the root of your docker container directory.
 If the environment looks goods after adding dependencies, lock it with: